We have over 20 years of experience

 Important Lessons Learned

-Your Chapter 13 bankruptcy timeline may be much changed by changes in your life.
-Managing these situations mostly depends on communication: keeping the court and your trustee updated will help you to make required changes.
+Your Chapter 13 bankruptcy timeline may be greatly changed by changes in your life.
+Managing these situations mostly depends on communication: keeping the court and your trustee updated will help you to make the required changes.
 Here is a brief review of your choices should life events call for them: Ask for a change or adjustment to your payment.
 In times of hardship, seek temporary payment suspension.
 Sometimes you might want to petition for a hardship discharge or turn to Chapter 7.

 Share on facebook